osutaiko/TaikoLang/README.md

 # TaikoLang
-An Esoteric Programming Language Using "Taiko" maps, Based on Brainfuck.
+An esoteric programming language using Taiko no Tatsujin (太鼓の達人) maps, based on Brainf*ck.

 ## Language Design
 TaikoLang consists of eight commands, listed below.
-Code written in TaikoLang can be perfectly interchangeable with a Brainfuck script.
+Scripts written in TaikoLang is interchangeable with an equivalent Brainf*ck script.
 Each command is 3 notes long, regardless of timing and spacing.
-All sliders and spinners are omitted.
+All sliders and spinners will be omitted.

 ### Storage
 - A single array of 32,768 cells, each having a boundary of [0, 255].
 This boundary is equivalent to the `unsigned char` type in C/C++.